Gallbladder Treatment in Singapore

 Asymptomatic Gallstones

 Many individuals have gallstones without symptoms.
-These gallstones are often discovered incidentally during imaging tests for other conditions.
-As such, these people often do not require intervention from a gallstones doctor.
+These are often discovered incidentally during imaging tests performed for other conditions.
+In the absence of symptoms, intervention from a gallbladder specialist is generally not required.

 Symptomatic Gallstones